 Owl Rescue Centre is dedicated to protect owls, rescue owls that are in danger and rehabilitate and care for owls that have been injured, are sick, poisoned or orphaned and then release them back into their natural environment using specifically researched release methods.
 We are also involved in several conservation projects to decrease the high mortality rate of owl species.

 Owl Rescue Centre’s vision is that through increased understanding of the owl's true character, the fears and misgivings that often surround peoples' perceptions of owls will be replaced by tolerance and respect for these unique birds.

-“We follow a philosophy of minimal human interference to nature’s natural means.
-We nurture owls when they need us, but we allow them to stay wild and return to their natural habitat when they no longer require our assistance.”
+We follow a philosophy of minimal human interference to nature’s natural means.
+We nurture owls when they need us, but we allow them to stay wild and return to their natural habitat when they no longer require our assistance.

 Most owl species hunt and are active at night and are seldom observed by humans.
 Because of this nocturnal (night-time) existence, they are little known and often misunderstood, even though some owls live their entire lives in close proximity to man.

 Owl Rescue Centre creates awareness among communities helping them to understand that owls share our natural habitat and play an important role in the ecological system.
 The education is aimed to give insight to the misperceptions people have about owls and to inform them that owls pose no threat to human beings.
 Owl Rescue Centre’s education is based on the principle of respect for all living creatures, no matter how big or small, they each serve a purpose in our interconnected and interdependent existence.

 When Brendan and Danelle aquired the farm now known as the Owl Sanctuary, their dream was to secure a place for the owls where they would be protected and looked after, a piece of habitat that would always belong to them.